arushiv/regulatoryAnnotations_comparisons/summaryStatistics/README.md

 - Number of segments
 - Segment length distribution
 - Percent genome coverage
-and plot these summary statistics for annotations (Fig. 1 A,B,C)
+and plot these summary statistics for annotations (Fig. 2 A,B,C)
-- compute overlap fractions and plot heatmap (Fig. 1D) Does not require cluster submission.
+- compute overlap fractions and plot Jacacrd (Fig. 2 D,E) Does not require cluster submission.

 ## Dry run